-Allow duplexes or twin homes in most residential areas
+Allow duplexes or twin homes in all residential areas

-- Current City zoning limits or outright bans these choices in many neighborhoods; these exclusionary zoning policies are part of what has led to not enough homes being available for people to live and work here. - Allowing more areas of the city to support modest, small-scale homes will open the door to more homeownership choices for young families, opportunities to build generational wealth, and options for older adults to downsize while staying in their neighborhood.
+- Current City zoning limits or outright bans these choices in many neighborhoods; these exclusionary zoning policies are part of what has led to not enough homes being available for people to live and work here. - Allowing more areas of the city to support modest, small-scale homes will open the door to more homeownership choices for young families and opportunities to build generational wealth.